Farnborough Hill: Facilities

 The school has a mixture of historic and modern buildings.
-The house, built in Victorian times is used for offices and teaching rooms.
+The house, built in Victorian times, is used for offices and teaching rooms.
 The school chapel was built in 1932, a classroom block was opened in 1953 and further extensions to teaching facilities were added in the 1960s including a gymnasium and science laboratories.
 The school has continued to expand and develop its facilities.
 The Alexander Sports Hall was opened in 2005 and the swimming pool refurbished, new art studios and refurbished laboratories were opened in 2009 and the gymnasium was converted to a theatre, 'Theatre on the Hill'.
 The St Joseph's Courtyard development, incorporating a large multi-purpose building that includes a dance studio, a new geography classroom, a Sixth Form science laboratory and a new science office, was completed in 2011.
-A new music suite, St Cecilia's, was opened in 2014.
+A new music suite, St Cecilia's, was opened in 2014, and a Sixth Form centre in 2023.

 Farnborough Hill is set in 65 acres of parkland and uses much of this for sports including tennis, hockey, netball, football, rounders, athletics and cross-country.
 In 2015 the Alex Danson Pitch, an all-weather, flood-lit hockey pitch was opened.
+Two bee hives were introduced to the site in 2022.

-Farnborough Hill's use of information technology has also developed during this time with the adoption of electronic whiteboards in every classroom, music technology facilities and Farnborough Hill's own radio station, 'F'Hill Radio'.
+Farnborough Hill's use of information technology has also developed during this time with the adoption of electronic whiteboards in every classroom, music technology facilities and Farnborough Hill's own radio station, 'F'Hill Radio', and podcast, 'UnFHilltered'.